nnashwin/rust-text-adventure/story.md

 -- The datapad can not be used here

 go east
--- You are greeted with a
+-- You are greeted with a sitting room